WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     Current advice from the CVs task team is to only access the CVs via [ESGVOC](https://esgf.github.io/esgf-vocab/).
 This will be subject to change in the future.

-The values associated with each facets are standardized through the [CVs][cmipCvs].
+The values associated with each facet are standardized through the [CVs][cmipCvs].
 They are used to search the ESGF database and can be found in the global attributes of the data.
 This section provides helpful links and gives a bit more information on a few key facets.